Mistralys/application-framework/docs/Documentation.md

 ## The main navigation

-The menu items available in the main navigation are determined by the Maileditor's `getAdminAreas()` method.
+The menu items available in the main navigation are determined by the application's `getAdminAreas()` method.

 ### Customizing navigation items